econnet/econ/econ-1.0.rst

 - how the profit must be accordingly distributed

 When the repo is modified this information must be kept up-to-date.

+This file also contains some technical proposals to meet the values.
+These can be modified in a specific repo, if not reducing the contributor's overall freedom, control and profit.

 Governance
 ==========